apache/beam/website/www/site/content/en/blog/unit-testing-blog.md

 limitations under the License.
 -->
 ## So You Want to Write Tests on your Beam pipeline?
 Testing remains one of the most fundamental components of software engineering.
 In this blog post, we shed light on some of the constructs that Apache Beam provides to allow for testing.
 We cover an opinionated set of best practices to write unit tests for your data pipeline in this post.
 Note that this post does not include integration tests, and those should be authored separately.
+The examples used in this post are in Python, but the concepts translate broadly across SDKs.

 Suppose we write a particular PTransform that reads data from a CSV file, gets passed through a custom function for parsing, and is written back to another Google Cloud Storage bucket (we need to do some custom data formatting to have data prepared for a downstream application).

 The pipeline is structured as follows:

-### Example pipeline 1

     #The following packages are used to run the example pipelines
     import apache_beam as beam